azaghal/factorio-beyond-vanilla-qol/README.md

     > Lets you see more information about items in the info screen when you hover over them.
 Particularly useful to see stack sizes when setting-up conditions in combinators.

+-   Automatically fill buildings and vehicles with fuel when placing them down ([Fill4Me](https://mods.factorio.com/mod/Fill4Me))

+    > Place down furnaces, burner mining drills, or vehicles and automatically insert fuel into them from personal inventory.
+Useful for early-game burner city, "pocket vehicles" (when your main vehicle has been left far behind), and trains.
+Feature can be toggled on/off using control binding or a shortcut button. **NOTE:** Modpack effectively disables auto-fill function for ammunition for balancing purposes.
+Wood and nuclear fuel/cells are excluded for auto-insertion by default.

 -   Sort opened inventories  ([Manual Inventory Sorting](https://mods.factorio.com/mod/manual-inventory-sort))

     > Sorts inventories opened by player (chests, wagons etc).
 Helps when looking for particular items in cluttered personal train wagons.